Leonardo-Boss/suckless-site/st.suckless.org/index.md

 FAQ
 ---
-The FAQ is maintained in the st git repository and can be rad [here](http://git.suckless.org/st/tree/FAQ).
+The FAQ is maintained in the st git repository and can be read [here](http://git.suckless.org/st/tree/FAQ).

 Links